 Preheat oven to 350°F. Grease a 12-cup muffin tin.

 Whisk the egg whites in a large bowl by hand until frothy.
 I literally whisked mine for 15 seconds.

-In a seperate bowl, stir the icing sugar, ground almonds, flour and salt together.
-Add this dry mixture into the egg whites in two seperate additions, mixing with the whisk until combined.
+In a separate bowl, stir the icing sugar, ground almonds, flour and salt together.
+Add this dry mixture into the egg whites in two separate additions, mixing with the whisk until combined.